AdaptiveConsulting/aeron-io-samples/kubernetes/readme.md

 ## Running the sample

-Step 1:
-- DNS can be slow in Kubernetes, so run `kubectl logs aeron-io-sample-cluster-0 -n aeron-io-sample-cluster` until you see a log message mentioning `resolved name...`
+> Note: DNS can be slow in kubernetes, so you may need to wait a few seconds (typically 5 to 10) for the cluster to start up.

-Step 2: Connect to the cluster from admin
+Step 1: Connect to the cluster from admin

+By manually interacting with `kubectl`:

 - Find the admin container's name with `kubectl get pods -n aeron-io-sample-admin`
-- Connect to the admin container with `kubectl exec -it <POD NAME FROM ABOVE> -n aeron-io-sample-admin -- java --add-opens java.base/sun.nio.ch=ALL-UNNAMED -jar admin-uber.jar`
+- Connect to the admin container with `kubectl exec -it <POD NAME FROM ABOVE> -n aeron-io-sample-admin -- java -jar admin-uber.jar`

-- `connect`
+Using the provided scripts:

+- Run `./k8s_connect_admin.sh` to connect to the admin container and connect to the cluster.

+Step 2:

+- within Admin, use the `connect` command to connect to the cluster

+Step 3:

-Step 3: interact with the cluster.
+- interact with the cluster.
 See the [Admin](../admin/readme.md) for more details.